drawpile/drawpile.github.io/help/development/codingguidelines.markdown

 // SPDX-SnippetEnd
 ```

+Don't use proprietary code from elsewhere, or any code with an incompatible license.

+Avoid GitHub Copilot or any other machine-learning-based tool that will regurgitate someone else's improperly-licensed code.

+## Dependencies

-* Keep dependencies to an absolute minimum; they are a maintenance burden and make building Drawpile harder, especially in the long run.
+Keep dependencies to an absolute minimum; they are a maintenance burden and make building Drawpile harder, especially in the long run.

 Remember that we have to get every dependency to build on a variety of different platforms: Linux (Flatpak & AppImage), macOS, Windows (x86 & x64), Android (arm32 & arm64) and WebAssembly.

-* It must be possible to sensibly develop and expand upon them, so the packages should either be available in common Linux distributions / vcpkg, or come bundled.
+It must be possible to sensibly develop and expand upon them, so the packages should either be available in common Linux distributions and vcpkg, or be bundled with Drawpile.

 Remember to test and keep things compatible with both Qt5 and Qt6.
 Qt6 has stopped supporting Windows 7 and old Android devices, which we are not willing to cut out.
 Qt6 also doesn't come with ANGLE anymore, which is required for the OpenGL hardware-accelerated canvas renderer.

-## Bad Practices

-* Don't use proprietary code from elsewhere, or any code with an incompatible license.

-* Avoid GitHub Copilot or any other machine-learning-based tool that will regurgitate someone else's improperly-licensed code.

-* Avoid & minimize usage of problematic language or framework features;
+## Avoid Troublesome Features

+The C++ language and the Qt framework have some parts that should either be avoided or used sparingly.

 * Avoid exceptions and longjmp.
 The performance is awful, especially in the browser.